-Smith’s success on the field at ASU is evident as he had produced 48 All-Conference players, five SWAC Offensive Players of the Year, two SWAC Freshmen of the Year and one SWAC Defensive Player of the Year.
-In addition, he has produced 12 SWAC All-Tournament team selections and a SWAC All-Tournament MVP.
+Smith’s success on the field at ASU is evident as he had produced 48 All-Conference players, five SWAC Offensive Players of the Year, two SWAC Freshmen of the Year, a pair of SWAC Goalkeepers of the Year and a pair SWAC Defensive Player of the Year.
+In addition, he has produced 16 SWAC All-Tournament team selections and three SWAC All-Tournament MVP winners.

 Equally as impressive is the success of his players off the field in the classroom.
 Among the players under his tutelage were 2014 College Sports Information Directors of America (CoSIDA) Senior CLASS Award National Finalist Kylee Hathaway and 2013 CoSIDA/GTE Academic All-District Selection and National Soccer Coaches Association of America (NSCAA) Scholar All-Region India Pleasant.

-In the past eight seasons, Alabama State has placed 45 players on the SWAC All-Academic Teams and earned the United Soccer Coaches Team Academic Award in seven of those seasons.
+Over the course of eight seasons, Alabama State has placed 45 players on the SWAC All-Academic Teams and earned the United Soccer Coaches Team Academic Award in seven of those seasons.
 This past year, they posted 18 in just one season on the SWAC All-Academic Team.

-Last season, the Lady Hornets qualified for the SWAC Tournament, before being ousted in the opening round.
+This past season, Smith led Alabama State through an unprecedented COVID-19 spring season in which the team won their third conference title in five years with an undefeated run through the conference regular season and tournament.
+The Lady Hornets pitched three shutouts during conference play on their way to the NCAA Tournament against nationally-ranked Penn State.
+In the fall of 2019, the Lady Hornets qualified for the SWAC Tournament, before being ousted in the opening round.
 During the 2018 season, Alabama State had their string of back-to-back championships snapped by Grambling State in a 1-0 match in the championship.
 That loss was the eighth match on the season decided by just one goal.

 The Lady Hornets won their second consecutive conference championship when they won the final two games of the tournament on penalty kicks, including a scoreless draw (4-3 PKs) against Grambling State in the championship match.
 They were able to finish the season with 11 wins, including a seven-match unbeaten streak down the stretch to claim the championship.
 They advanced to the NCAA Tournament where they fell to South Carolina in the opening round.